rdall96/minecraft-docker/README.md

 docker pull rdall96/minecraft-server:latest
 ```

+> [!NOTE]
 > The Docker tags indicate the Minecraft type and version.
 For example, to play vanilla Minecraft 1.20.1 (java), use the tag `1.20.1`.
 The `latest` tag will always track the newest vanilla Minecraft Java version.
 For other types of Minecraft (modded or bedrock) the respective game version will have the type appended to it. i.e.: `1.20.1-fabric_0.14.21`, `latest-bedrock`, `1.19.2-bedrock`.
-Modded Minecraft doesn't have a latest tag, since mods can take some time to update, it's not safe to keep updating the image.
+> Modded Minecraft doesn't have a latest tag, since mods can take some time to update, it's not safe to keep updating the image.

 Start a new container:
 ```